crewAIInc/crewAI/docs/how-to/AgentOps-Observability.md

 ---

 # Intro
 Observability is a key aspect of developing and deploying conversational AI agents.
-It allows developers to understand how their agents are performing, how users are interacting with their agents, and how their agents are responding to user inputs.
+It allows developers to understand how their agents are performing, how their agents are interacting with users, and how their agents use external tools and APIs.
 AgentOps is a product independent of CrewAI that provides a comprehensive observability solution for agents.

 ## AgentOps